Virus pushes beyond Asia, taking aim at Europe, Mideast

 Meantime, China announced it would postpone the annual meetings of the National People’s Congress, among the most important political gatherings of the year, citing the virus outbreak.

 Sedensky reported from Bangkok.
-Associated Press writers Hyung-jin Kim in Seoul, Ken Moritsugu and Yanan Wang in Beijing and Aya Batrawy in Dubai, United Arab Emirates, contributed to this report.
+Associated Press writers Hyung-jin Kim in Seoul, Ken Moritsugu and Yanan Wang in Beijing, Danica Kirka in London and Aya Batrawy in Dubai, United Arab Emirates, contributed to this report.